arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 ## What exactly is machine learning?

 Machine learning is a general term used to describe a range of different techniques to find and use patterns in data, especially large and messy data.
+In particular, it refers to algorithms whose performance improves as they are given more data --- that's why it's called "learning".

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>

 For a fun and detailed look at machine learning, check out [Google's comic about AI and machine learning tools](https://cloud.google.com/products/ai/ml-comic-1).
+It follows the story of an engineer, Martha, as she learns about machine learning from a cat and a friendly flying robot.

 ![A flying robot, a cat, and a human software engineer discussing three signs saying "Supervised Learning", "Unsupervised Learning", and "Reinforcement Learning".
 The robot says, "These categories don’t account for ALL of machine learning, but they cover a lot of ground."
 The engineer says, "So self-playing arcade games are cool and all —— but I want to hear more about practical applications.
 What can this stuff be used for in the real world?"](https://cloud.google.com/static/products/ai/ml-comic-1/assets/panel_71_2x.png)

 </div>

+We'll start here by talking about how machine learning differs from other closely related fields like statistics and artificial intelligence.

 ### Machine learning vs. statistics